Renault 18: Development

 Although Renault made numerous forays into international markets in countries such as Argentina with the 12, their first true "world car" was their 18, hence the slogan Meeting International Requirements, which (as well as in France) would later be produced in ten other countries and four continents around the world.
 In 1981, the Renault 18 was selected by India's massive public sector car manufacturing project Maruti Udyog to be built there at a rate of 100,000 cars per year - including a pickup truck version meant to compete with small Japanese trucks.
 However, after closer review and at the direction of Rajiv Gandhi (who had always wanted to build a small people's car) it was determined that the economics did not make sense and that a smaller, cheaper car would be the better option.
 Maruti instead linked up with Japanese Suzuki to build the subcompact Alto under license.

 Renault Eve

 The Renault 18 also formed the basis for the "Renault Eve" research car.
-This experimental fuel efficient concept car, powered by a 1.1 L engine from the R5, featured then state-of-the-art microcomputer microprocessor, an array of specialised sensors, an electronically controlled carburettor, continuously variable automatic transmission, as well as aerodynamics and use of lightweight materials.
+This experimental fuel efficient concept car, powered by a 1.1 L engine from the R5, featured a then state-of-the-art microprocessor, an array of specialised sensors, an electronically controlled carburettor, continuously variable automatic transmission, as well as aerodynamics and use of lightweight materials.
 The resulting body shape resulted in a very low 0.239 drag coefficient.
 The project was sponsored by the French government.